IITPP-Roblox/Region-Culling/README.md

 --Bind models.
 --Multiple models can be found to a region.
---Can be safely done before and after starting the update loops. local Context1 = ModelCulling:BindModelToRegion("Region1", game:GetService("Workspace"):WaitForChil("Model1")) Context1:EnableFlattening() --Enables model flattening with the default reparent operations per step.
+--Can be safely done before and after starting the update loops. local Context1 = ModelCulling:BindModelToRegion("Region1", game:GetService("Workspace"):WaitForChild("Model1")) Context1:EnableFlattening() --Enables model flattening with the default reparent operations per step.
 Context1:EnableClustering() --Enables clustering while flattening with the default cluster size.

-local Context2 = ModelCulling:BindModelToRegion("Region2", game:GetService("Workspace"):WaitForChil("Model2"))
+local Context2 = ModelCulling:BindModelToRegion("Region2", game:GetService("Workspace"):WaitForChild("Model2"))
 Context2:EnableFlattening(500) --Enables model flattening with a custom reparent operations per step.
 Context2:EnableClustering(100) --Enables clustering while flattening a custom default cluster size.

-local Context3 = ModelCulling:BindModelToRegion("Region2", game:GetService("Workspace"):WaitForChil("Model2A"))
+local Context3 = ModelCulling:BindModelToRegion("Region2", game:GetService("Workspace"):WaitForChild("Model2A"))
---Context2:EnableFlattening() --Flattening is NOTT enabled.
+--Context2:EnableFlattening() --Flattening is NOT enabled.
 EnableClustering() has no effect without EnableFlattening().

 --Add filters for what parts to flatten.
 --Filters return true if an instance can be flattened, with an optioanl string saying why they can't.